Bessonneau hangar: History

 Around 1908, the Bessonneau hangar was designed and manufactured by the French rope and canvas manufacturer Établissements Bessonneau, headed by Julien Bessonneau, and based at Angers.
 The hangar, then referred to as a Bessonneau tent, was first used in the area of Maine-et-Loire, and in 1910, specifically employed to protect aircraft participating in an air race from Angers to Saumur.

 By the start of the First World War, they were widely used by the Aéronautique Militaire, and as a consequence were adopted by the expeditionary forces of both the RNAS and the RFC to house aircraft in both Great Britain and France.
 Bessonneau hangars were used for temporary protection for aircraft pending construction and development of permanent hangars.

 After World War I, Bessonneau hangars were often used for cheap storage for civilian aircraft, and the newly formed Royal Air Force continued to employ these hangars into World War II, designating them 'Aircraft Hangar (Type H)', and defined by Air Publication AP.4488A.
 After World War II, British military use of Bessonneau hangars continued for the purpose of storing powered aircraft and gliders operated by the Air Training Corps ('Air Cadets'), until about 1990, and the last spare parts were disposed of by RAF Stafford.
 A few Bessonneau hangars then briefly survived with gliding clubs for military personnel at airfields such as Kenley, but they typically succumbed to bad weather – as happened to one of the last survivors at RAF Odiham circa 2010 – and inadequate maintenance.
-One intact Bessonneau hangar is known to survive as of 2020, near High River, in Alberta, Canada, however it was clad in plywood instead of canvas.
+Two intact Bessonneau hangars are known to survive as of 2020, one near High River, in Alberta, Canada clad in plywood instead of canvas and another owned by the Fondazione Jonathan Collection in Italy.
+A third hangar was disassembled and stored by Aéroscope Atlantique in 2004.